ev-map/EVMap/doc/api_keys.md

 example, you can choose only one of the map providers and one of the charging station databases.
 The Chargeprice API key is also only required if you want to test the price comparison feature.

-All API keys are available for free.
-Some APIs require payment above a certain limit, but the free tier should be plenty for local testing and development.
+All APIs can be used for free, at least for testing.
+Some APIs require payment above a certain usage limit or to get access to the full dataset, but the free tiers should be plenty for local testing and development.

 Below you find a list of all the services and how to obtain the API keys.